-- 6.1.1 Viva Chairs should normally be members of senior University of Sussex Faculty with experience of internal and external doctoral examining. - 6.1.2 Viva Chairs can be from any disciplinary background, department or school, but they must not have previously acted as a named Supervisor of the candidate. - 6.1.3 Viva Chairs must not participate in academic discussion during a viva, or any deliberation regarding the quality of the candidate's work, unless the internal examiner acts in the Chair's role. - 6.1.4 The specific role of Viva Chairs in Remote Vivas is outlined below: - i.
-Arrange a test call with all parties separately ahead of the viva. - Collect and hold telephone numbers of all parties (and supervisors) for effective communication, in particular in case the viva has to be halted due to technical difficulties. - iii.
-Confirm that all parties are comfortable with the arrangements and that the candidate and the examiners can see and hear each other clearly. - iv.
-Verify the candidate's identity, if this cannot be done by the Internal Examiner. - v.
-To consider the wellbeing of all parties, making clear the expectations of likely duration, that the candidate and examiners can request brief breaks if necessary, and ensuring that all parties have everything to hand that they require. - vi.
-Preside over the viva proceedings in order to ensure the quality of the video/online format does not detract from the examiners' ability to form a decision on the viva outcome, and that the candidate is not disadvantaged by the viva format. - vii.
-If visual links are terminated, to ensure that clear signposting between the parties continues and the candidate is not disadvantaged. - viii.
-Make the decision about whether the viva continues in the event of a serious or protracted breakdown in the connection. - ix.
-Make notes of what was covered during the viva, and if the candidate experienced difficulties in responding, due to the technology/format being used, and add these to Part 3 of the Remote Viva Approval Form.
+- 5.1 In the case of a remote viva, the role of the independent chair (or the internal examiner where no independent chair is appointed) is as per section 12 of the PoRD, with the addition of the following responsibilities: - i.
+To arrange a test call with all parties separately ahead of the viva. - ii.
+To collect and hold telephone numbers of all parties (and supervisors) for effective communication, in particular in case the viva has to be halted due to technical difficulties. - iii.
+To confirm that all parties are comfortable with the arrangements and that the PGR and the examiners can see and hear each other clearly. - iv.
+To verify the PGR's identity, if this cannot be done by the internal examiner. - v.
+To consider the wellbeing of all parties, making clear the expectations of likely duration, that the PGR and examiners can request brief breaks if necessary, and ensuring that all parties have everything to hand that they require. - vi.
+To ensure the quality of the video/online format does not detract from the examiners' ability to form a decision on the viva outcome, and that the PGR is not disadvantaged by the viva format.

+- vii.
+If visual links are terminated, to ensure that clear signposting between the parties continues and the PGR is not disadvantaged. - viii.
+To make the decision about whether the viva continues in the event of a serious or protracted breakdown in the connection. - ix.
+To make notes of what was covered during the viva, and if the candidate experienced difficulties in responding, due to the technology/format being used, and add these to the Research Degree Examiners' Joint Report form.

 Review / Contacts / References

-Policy title: Policy on Remote Viva Voce Examinations
+Document title: Procedure on Remove Vivas

-Date approved: March 2023
+Date approved: July 2025

 Approving body: Senate

-Last review date: March 2023
+Last review date: 2024/25

-Revision history: 1
+Revision history: 2

-Next review date: 2024/25
+Next review date: 2025/26

-Related internal policies, procedures, Regulation 23

-guidance: Policy on Research Degrees
+Related internal policies, procedures, guidance: Regulation 23 Procedures on Research Degrees

-Division / School Division of Student Experience
+Division / Faculty/School Division of Student Experience

-Policy owner: Director for the Student Experience
+Document owner: Director for the Student Experience

-Point of Contact: Academic Regulations Manager /

-Research Degrees Manager
+Point of Contact: Academic Regulations Manager / Research Degrees Manager

-Appendix 4: Policy on integrated PhD programmes
+Appendix 4: Framework for integrated PhD programmes